chuertas7/PredictingWorldCup/README.md

 - [PhaseIII.ipynb](./PhaseIII.ipynb) – Main notebook where the player evaluation logic, team comparison engine, and simulation are implemented.
 - [summary_file.xlsx](./summary_file.xlsx) – Cleaned and summarized dataset containing player stats and performance metrics.
-- [visualization1.png](./visualization1.png) – Visualization of player ratings by position.
+- [visualization1.png](./visualization1.png) – Bar chart showing the average team strength (aggregated player rating) for all countries in the 2022 World Cup.
+This reflects the model's baseline ranking of each squad.
-- [visualization2.png](./visualization2.png) – Team matchup comparisons and win probabilities.
+- [visualization2.png](./visualization2.png) – Pie chart showing the relative performance of countries during the group stage, based on points earned and advancement rates.
+Highlights the most dominant teams early in the tournament.
-- [visualization3.png](./visualization3.png) – Final bracket and prediction outcome.
+- [visualization3.png](./visualization3.png) – World map showing countries that reached the knockout stages, color-coded by how far they progressed (e.g., round of 16, quarterfinals, semifinals, final).
 - [README.md](./README.md) – Project overview and documentation.